-Mathematical realist/Platonist Gödel assumed mathematical entities to be independently real objects.
+Mathematical realist/Platonist Gödel assumed mathematical entities to be observer-independent real objects.
+Mathematical entities, for example tensors, really exist "out there", with or without a conscious observer to behold them.
 An absolute, universal triangle really exists "our there," in spacetime reality for our separate human intellect and experience to "discover", just as Plato told.

 Young Wittgenstein's (the Tractatus) conventionalism is such a realist view, and has often been utilized as an argument for mathematical realism in the sciences.
-Prudently, the string theorists have abandoned such an adventitious realist interpretation.
+However, the mature Wittgenstein of the 1956 Remarks on the Foundations of Mathematics essentially reversed his early realist view for an anti-realist constructivist view.
+Prudently, the string/M Theory crowd has abandoned such an adventitious realist interpretation.

-For the mathematical intuitionism of Brower, mathematical entities are constructed by human intuition as Kant believed, but are not objectively reified existents, and do not exist independently, from their own side, in spacetime reality.
-Aristotle's fundamental logical "law of excluded middle" may be here replaced with von Pauler's "law of connection", that is, everything is connected to everything else (Boaz 2012, "Post-Quantum Logic").
-This anti-essentialist view challenges 2400 years of the Western (Greek) presupposition of objective deductive certainty regarding the absolute independent separate existence of physical/material reality, including mathematical entities.
+For the mathematical intuitionism of Brower, mathematical entities are constructed by human intuition as Kant believed, but are not objectively reified existents, and do not exist independently, from their own side, in a relative spacetime, observer-independent "real world out there" (RWOT).

+Aristotle's fundamental logical "law of excluded middle" - "either A or not-A" - may be here replaced with von Pauler's "law of connection", that is, everything is connected to everything else (Boaz 2012, "Post-Quantum Logic"); or a paraconsistent multivalent deductive logical system such as Indian Nyaya with its five valued logic.
+Such anti-essentialist, anti-realist views challenge 2400 years of the Western (Greek) realist presupposition of objective deductive certainty regarding the absolute independent separate existence of physical/material reality, including mathematical entities.

-I have implied above that a non-absolutist, non-essentialist interdependent view treads a centrist middle way between the philosophical extremes of a Western independently existent absolute reality-existential absolutism or substantialism-and an Eastern nihilistic denial of reality.
+I have suggested above that a non-absolutist, non-essentialist interdependent view treads a centrist middle way between the philosophical extremes of a Western independently existent absolute reality-the existential absolutism or substantialism of our prevailing philosophy of Scientific Realism and ontological monistic Scientific Materialism-and an Eastern Idealist nihilistic denial of reality.

 Many mathematicians now believe that Gödel and Turing have proven that the logicism of Frege and Russell, and the formalism of Hilbert, are not mathematically possible.
 It seems we are, as it were, stuck with a constructivist, intuitionist view of the nature of mathematical truth.
 This of course, greatly displeased the Platonic mathematical realists (Gödel, Russell, Whitehead), as well as Einstein, Bohm and the "hidden variables" realists.
-It is refreshing here to observe the antirealist, anti-essentialist and constructivist development of the maddening mathematics of the post-Standard Model supersymmetry of M-Theory/String Theory, as an ontic counter-balance to the orthodoxy of Standard Model Scientific Realism (Scientism").
+It is refreshing here to observe the antirealist, anti-essentialist and constructivist development of the maddening mathematics of the post-Standard Model supersymmetry of M-Theory/String Theory, as epistemic counterpoint to the orthodoxy of Standard Model Scientific Realism, and its fundamentalist dogma, Scientism.

-Now this all is intimately linked to physics' Quixotic quest for "Einstein's Dream," an intrinsically vexed unifying Quantum Gravity that quantizes the Gravity Force of Einstein's General Relativity, unifying it with Standard Model Quantum Field Theory (QFT) which includes Quantum Electrodynamics (QED) and Quantum Chromodynamics (QCD).
-Such a quantized quantum gravity would resolve the problem of anomalous mystical quantum non-locality or "quantum entanglement," and with that the problem (for Scientific Realism) of anti-Realism.
-This attempted unification of gravity with QFT/QED/QCD, if successful would bridge the seemingly unbridgeable gap between the incomplete quantum world of the very small, and the incomplete cosmological world of the very large (with its logically impossible ex nihilo Big Bang cosmogenesis, p.
-39 below).
+Now this all is intimately linked to physics' Quixotic quest for "Einstein's Dream," an intrinsically vexed unifying Quantum Gravity that quantizes the Gravity Force of Einstein's General Relativity (GRT) unifying it with Standard Model Quantum Field Theory (QFT) which includes Quantum Electrodynamics (QED) and Quantum Chromodynamics (QCD).
+Such a quantized quantum gravity would resolve the problem of anomalous mystical quantum nonlocality or "quantum entanglement," and with that the problem (for Scientific Realism) of anti-Realism.
+After all, quantum non-locality, with its Eastern wisdom analog Buddhist boundless emptiness, portends the very collapse of objective reality-the end of a theory-model-observer-independent RWOT ("The Collapse of Objective Reality: Quantum Non-Locality and Buddhist Emptiness", www.davidpaulboaz.org).

+The attempted unification of gravity with QFT/QED/QCD, if successful would bridge the seemingly unbridgeable gap between the incomplete quantum world of the very small, and the incomplete cosmological world of the very large (with its logically impossible ex nihilo Big Bang cosmogenesis).